EvanKiser/OneBigThing/README.md

 - App deployed on [Heroku](https://www.heroku.com)

 ## Work Items
-- X button for log in pop up
 - Delete Task
 - Sizing of task description
 - Refresh when new task created